Sally-14/SplendorTest/README.md

   - the branch and statement was covered in two failing test cases (compareTo with not matching resource, matching name, returns true)
 As a result, 97% branch coverage, 97% statement coverage

+Noble Class:
+- Constructor does not check for invalid cost
+- 100% statement coverage and 100% branch coverage